 Isn’t it strange that we often need to be incentivized to think about some of the world’s most pressing issues?
 Take plastic, for example.
 Our streets and oceans are riddled with plastic trash – and while we know we need to be better with recycling – we don’t often make the connection with why we need to do that.
 This is where public art comes in with amazing results – and especially so when we are talking about huge three-dimensional pieces, ones that you simply cannot miss, no matter how much you try.

 Greenpeace Philippines recently created a real… whale of an installation (sorry, we’re not).
 A giant whale made out of plastic was installed at the Sea Side Beach Resort in Naic, Cavite.
 It is not there to please the eye, though.
 The piece shows a dead whale, and once you see what comes out of its open mouth, the cause of death becomes obvious.
-From the mouth, pours forth a mass of plastic trash – exactly the kind that actually is in the oceans and threatens the lives of hundreds marine animals species.
+From the mouth, pours forth a mass of plastic trash – exactly the kind that actually is in the oceans and threatens the lives of hundreds of marine animal species.

 The impressive piece was created out of plastic from the community’s junk shops.
 It will be on display until May 14.